 Today, Places for People serves more than 2,200 people annually, offering an individualized approach to health and healing.
 Places for People is dedicated to shining a light on the road to recovery for those experiencing the toughest cases of mental health and substance use disorder.
 By combining genuine, human connection with evidence-based care, the expert staff at Places for People works tirelessly to help those we serve develop the skills to effectively manage their illnesses and leave meaningful and productive lives.

-In July 2017, Places for People became the only Certified Community Behavioral Health Organization in St. Louis City or County.
+In July 2017, Places for People became a Certified Community Behavioral Health Organization.
+PFP was the only one in St. Louis City or County at the time.
 CCBHO is a federal designation.
 CCBHOs focus on improving access to behavioral health care, crisis response, and providing effective treatment approaches across the lifespan.

 Core ideals: engaging, encouraging, recovery-focused, inspiring, and persistent.